 1. Prepare the cake pan : Brush the base and the sides of a 15cm cake pan with a little of the melted butter.
 Line the sides and the bottom with parchment paper.
 For the side, the paper height should be a bit higher than the mold as the cheese cake will rise.
-Tip : If you use a loose-bottomed cake tin, then wrap the bottom of the tin with double sheets of foil, so as to seal it completely.
+Tip : If you use a loose-bottomed cake tin, then also wrap the bottom of the tin with double sheets of foil, so as to seal it completely.

-2. Put the flour, sugar and butter in the food processor.
+2. Making the bottom of the cake Put the flour, sugar, salt, coffee powder and butter in the food processor.
 Pulse several times to mix until the dough comes together.

-6. Add the egg yolks one at a time and mix them each time.
+5. Add the egg yolks one at a time and mix them each time.

 6. Sift cake flour on it and mix well until incorporated.
 Add the melted butter and mix.
 Then add grated parmesan cheese (optional) and mix.